-In order to achieve an active curriculum, teachers are expected to provide a range of ways to implement this.
-These could be:
+In order to achieve an active curriculum, teachers are expected to provide a range of ways to

 Practical Maths - Teachers use as many manipulatives that will aid the children's learning.
 This can be measuring which involves being up and active.